Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 Now that we've set up our database, we need to build it's structure by adding fields/columns.

-* Click the 'Create column' button, and name it 'Name'.
+* Click the 'Create column' button, and name it `Name`.
 Then click 'Save column'.
-* Click the 'Create column' button, and name it 'Email'.
+* Click the 'Create column' button, and name it `Email`.
 Then click 'Save column'.
-* Click the 'Create column' button, and name it 'Company'.
+* Click the 'Create column' button, and name it `Company`.
 Then click 'Save column'.
-* Click the 'Create column' button, and name it 'Company size'.
+* Click the 'Create column' button, and name it `Company size`.
 Click the Type dropdown and select 'Options'.
 In the options text box (bottom) add the following (one per line):
   * 1 - 10
   * 11 - 100
   * 101 - 1000